La

 possibly referring to the taverns located here on the road from Florence

 to Siena, but a much older origin is likely.
 In the square in front of the Church of S. Pietro in Bossolo, previously S. Petrus in Pixide and built towards the middle of the eleventh century, ruins have been found that are thought to belong to a church built in the fourth century, and tombstone belonging to the tomb of Almemanna, spouse of Flavius Faustinanus, has been found, dating back to 424.
-The Val di Pesa, as well as the neighbouring Val d'Elsa, was already densely populated in the eight and seventh centuries BC, and quite important Etruscan settlements have been discovered in the
+The Val di Pesa, as well as the neighbouring

 area.
 The town of Tavarnelle then developed with the union of three mediaeval hamlets: Tavarnelle, Borghetto and Mocale, located on crossroads between Florence and the